Hypercubed/autocmdr/Readme.md

 You can set options with this the `autocmdr config` command.  `autocmdr config` will list all config variables.  `autocmdr config name` will get a value,  `autocmdr config name value` will set a value.
 Currently the following config options are available:

-`autocmdr config author` will get/set the default cli author name `autocmdr config editor` will get/set the default editor
+`autocmdr -g config author` will get/set the default cli author name `autocmdr -g config editor` will get/set the default editor

 # Commander.js components